vjreddy2001/Financial-Planning-for-Credit-Unions/README.md

 2. Configured and executed a Monte Carlo Simulation of `500` runs and `30` years for the `40/60` portfolio.

-3. Ploted the simulation results and the probability distribution/confidence intervals.
+3. Plotted the simulation results and the probability distribution/confidence intervals.

     ![montecarlo](/Images/monte-carlo.png)